meilisearch/documentation/reference/api/multi_index.md

 | :------------ | :--------------- | :--------------------------------------------------------------------- |
 | **`results`** | Array of objects | Results of the search queries in the same order they were requested in |

-Each search result object is composed of:
+Each search result object is composed of the following fields:

 | Name                     | Type             | Description                                                                             |
 | :----------------------- | :--------------- | :-------------------------------------------------------------------------------------- |